Great ski cinema in the Kaunertal in Tyrol

 www.strolz.at

-Ski area:
+Ski resort:

 Accommodation:

-Severin*s The Alpine Retreat: An overnight stay with breakfast in a junior suite for two people from 535 euros. www.severins-lech.at
+Severin*s The Alpine Retreat: One night with breakfast in a junior suite for two people from €590. www.severins-lech.at

-Member of Small Luxury Hotels of the World, three-toque restaurant, two Michelin Keys.
+Member of Small Luxury Hotels of the World, three-toque restaurant, two Michelin keys.

 Excursion tip: